QubesOS/qubes-doc/user/templates/xfce-templates.md

 [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-itl-testing qubes-template-X-xfce
 ```

-If you would like to install a community distribution, like CentOS or Gentoo, try the install command by enabling the community repository:
+If you would like to install a community distribution such as Gentoo, try the install command by enabling the community repository:

 ```
 [user@dom0 ~]$ sudo qubes-dom0-update --enablerepo=qubes-templates-community qubes-template-X-xfce